marilynpesantez/sales-analysis-1/README.md

   **Touring Bikes and broader product expansion fueled sustained revenue growth in 2013.** The introduction of lower-cost products within the new Accesorries and Clothing categories diversified the company's offerings, boosting overall traffic and engagement with the retailer.
 This expanded product mix helped attracted a wider customer base while supporting strong sales of high-value items like bikes.
 Touring bikes saw strong adoption in the US and Australia, contributing alongside Mountain and Road Bikes to the surge in revenue.

+* **The loss of the high-performing Road-150 model was a keyd river of the 2012 revenue decline in the Road Bike subcategoty.** This mode, which had a higher price point and strong sales across all si markets, was discontinued in 2012.
+It was replaced by the Road-250 mode, which sold at a lower price and failed to generate comparable demand.
+This switch had the greatest impact in the U.S. and Australia, where its strong performance had previously contributed significantly to overall revenue.
+The drop in Road Bike sales in these two markets was a major factor in the company's overall revenue decline in 2012.

+* On the other hand, the model upgrade within the Mountain Bike subcategory helped drive revenue growth.
+The Mountain-200, which replaced the earlier Mountain-100 model, led to a steady increase in sales revenue throughout 2012 and even steeper growth in 2013.
+This was particularly impactful within the U.S. market, where Mountain bike sales become a top contributor to overall revenue growth.

 ![Product 1](https://github.com/user-attachments/assets/7d9ea205-632f-45df-bfb9-fabe284880d4)

 # Recommendations: